Controls on the ocean response to idealized Antarctic meltwater input: Discussion

-Despite these caveats, we have demonstrated that ocean model parameter values and resolution, as well as the depth of meltwater perturbations have a strong influence on sea level adjustment, and the complex spatial and temporal structure of changes in circulation.
-This suggests that there are physical controls on the range of ocean responses that will be represented in model projections to meltwater input and should be identified to constrain and understand the forced response.
+Here, we have demonstrated that ocean model parameter values and resolution, as well as the depth of meltwater perturbations, influence sea level adjustment and the complex spatial and temporal structure of changes in circulation.
+We demonstrated these results in a simplified framework, and future work should further examine this in comprehensive coupled climate models, because the present results suggest that there are physical controls on the range of ocean responses to meltwater injection in climate model projections.
+These physical controls may be used to constrain and understand the ocean and climate response to anomalous Antarctic melt during the coming century.

 \acknowledgments This work was funded by NSF OCE grants 2048576 and 2048590 and supported by the New York University IT High Performance Computing resources, services, and staff expertise.
 This project is supported in part by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a program of Schmidt Sciences.
 Without implying their endorsement, we thank Andy Thompson, Emma Beer, Pavel Perezhogin, and Sam Schulz for helpful discussions on this work.